IgorWarzocha/Opencode-Roadmap/README.md

 - No backward transitions allowed

 ### Append-Only Creation

-- New features and actions can only be added to the end
+- New features and actions can be added to an existing roadmap using `createroadmap`
 - Existing features and actions cannot be modified (except action status/description)
 - Maintains roadmap integrity and prevents conflicts

+### Auto-Archive
+- When the last pending/in_progress action is marked as `completed`, the roadmap is automatically archived
+- The file is renamed to `roadmap.archive.<timestamp>.json`
+- You can immediately create a new roadmap for the next phase

 ## Multi-Agent Coordination